-Prolonged use of vancomycin may result in the overgrowth of nonsusceptible microorganisms.
+Prolonged use of Vancomycin Hydrochloride for injection may result in the overgrowth of nonsusceptible microorganisms.
 Careful observation of the patient is essential.
 If superinfection occurs during therapy, appropriate measures should be taken.
-In rare instances, there have been reports of pseudomembranous colitis due to C. difficile developing in patients who received intravenous vancomycin.
+In rare instances, there have been reports of pseudomembranous colitis due to C. difficile developing in patients who received intravenous Vancomycin Hydrochloride for injection.

 Serial tests of auditory function may be helpful in order to minimize the risk of ototoxicity.

-There have been reports that the frequency of infusion-related events (including hypotension, flushing, erythema, urticaria and pruritus) increases with the concomitant administration of anesthetic agents.
+There have been reports that the frequency of infusion-related events (including hypotension, flushing, erythema, urticaria, and pruritus) increases with the concomitant administration of anesthetic agents.
 Infusion-related events may be minimized by the administration of vancomycin as a 60-minute infusion prior to anesthetic induction.
-The safety and efficacy of vancomycin administration by the intrathecal (intralumbar or intraventricular) route or by the intraperitoneal route have not been established by adequate and well-controlled trials.
+The safety and efficacy of vancomycin administered by the intrathecal (intralumbar or intraventricular) route or by the intraperitoneal route have not been established by adequate and well controlled trials.

-Concurrent and/or sequential systematic or topical use of other potentially, neurotoxic and/or nephrotoxic drugs, such as amphotericin B, aminoglycosides, bacitracin, polymixin B, colistin, viomycin, or cisplatin, when indicated requires careful monitoring.
+Monitor renal function in patients receiving vancomycin and concurrent and/or sequential systemic or topical use of other potentially, neurotoxic and/or nephrotoxic drugs, such as amphotericin B, aminoglycosides, bacitracin, polymyxin B, colistin, viomycin, or cisplatin.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Although no long-term studies in animals have been performed to evaluate carcinogenic potential, no mutagenic potential of Vancomycin Hydrochloride for Injection, USP was found in standard laboratory tests.
+Although no long-term studies in animals have been performed to evaluate carcinogenic potential, no mutagenic potential of Vancomycin Hydrochloride for injection was found in standard laboratory tests.
 No definitive fertility studies have been performed.